Rimbik/Redis-As-PrimaryDB/README.md

 [There are many sub variants also available]

-1: With Write-through: You use Redis as Source Of Truth and then allow Redis to save the changes in SQL DB – Or Primary Database – and the saving can be done
+1: With Write-through: You use Redis cacche as Source Of Truth and then allow Redis to save the changes in SQL DB – Or Primary Database – and the saving can be done
    asynchronously or in Bulk

 2: Read-Through Pattern: In this technique, you use ‘Cache Miss’ technique and when no data found in cache, you can read the Primary DB and load the same data in Cache to return response.

-3: Expiry Pattern: It is applied when there is Command behavior like Create/Update/Delete, you delete the Cache and updates the primary database.
+3: Expiry Pattern: It is applied when there is Command behavior like Create/Update/Delete, you delete the Cache and then updates the primary database.
    So next time users will get data by Cache-Miss technique to be latest.

 The challenges will be now which one above is the best suited for you?